 \subsubsection{Image-level and portfolio-level curation}

-Images created with text-based generative systems do not materialize in their final form.
-The systems are iterative and take the previous output as input for subsequent steps.
-Users can therefore visually observe how the images slowly emerge over time.
-In this regard, text-based generative art can be compared with the process of developing a Polaroid photograph or the physical processing of film material in a film laboratory (see Figure \ref{fig:imagecuration}).
-At any point in this process, the user may decide that the result will not be satisfactory and abort the ``development process.''
-This is especially the case with GAN-based systems such as VQGAN-CLIP which can degenerate to sub-optimal solutions at some point in the image generation process \cite{VQGANCLIP}.
-Users therefore often have to choose an image from the set of generated images, and the best image is not necessarily the one generated in the last generation step.
-The creativity of text-based generative art, therefore, is also a creativity of \textit{image-level curation} within the wider process of image generation (see Figure~\ref{fig:imagecuration}).
+Images created with text-to-image synthesis do not materialize in their final form.
+Instead, text-to-image generation systems are iterative and take the previous output as input for the subsequent step.
+One can therefore visually observe how the images slowly emerge over time.
+In this regard, text-to-image synthesis can be compared with the process of developing a Polaroid photograph and the physical processing of film material in a film laboratory (see Figure \ref{fig:imagecuration}).
+At any point in this process, the practitioner may decide that the result will not be satisfactory and abort the ``development process.''
+This is the case with GAN-based systems, such as VQGAN--CLIP, which can degenerate to sub-optimal solutions at some point in the image generation process~\cite{VQGANCLIP}.
+Practitioners therefore often have to select a single image from the set of generated images, and the best image is not necessarily the one generated in the last generation step.
+The creativity of text-to-image art, therefore, is also a creativity of \textit{image-level curation} within the wider process of text-to-image generation (see Figure~\ref{fig:imagecuration}).

-Further, \textit{portfolio curation} is an important constituent of the creativity of text-based generative art.
-Not every image is up to the standard of the person writing the prompt.
-Consequently, practitioners of text-based generative art carefully curate a portfolio of their best works, while discarding (or deciding not to publish) other images.
-The curative creative aspect of text-based generative art is similar to a photographer's process of weeding out and curating images from a larger collection of images.
+Further, \textit{portfolio curation} is an important constituent of the creativity of text-to-image art.
+Not every generated image is up to the standard of the person writing the prompt.
+Consequently, practitioners of text-to-image art carefully curate a portfolio of their best works, while discarding (or deciding not to publish) other images.
+The curative creative aspect of text-to-image art is similar to a photographer's process of weeding out and curating images from a larger collection of images.
 Midjourney's community has this curation process built-in.
-In a gallery\footnote{https://gallery.midjourney.com}, only the images that the Midjourney user chose to upscale are shown, thereby reflecting the user's curated works.
+In an online gallery\footnote{ https://www.midjourney.com/app/}, only the images that the Midjourney member chose to upscale are shown by default, thereby reflecting the member's curated works.
 Due to curation playing an important role in the image creation process, holistic metrics of curation~\cite{kernecuration1} may be applicable to assess the creativity of the practitioner's portfolio curation.